How to Provide Water for Your Birds

 You will attract more birds with moving water.
 Use the Water Wiggler™ to create motion in your bird bath and to prevent mosquitoes from breeding in the water.

 Regular cleaning will help reduce algae and is good for your birds’ health.
-Scrub your bath regularly with our EcoTough® Scrubber Brush, rinse well, and replace with fresh water.
+Scrub your bath regularly with a thick bristle brush, rinse well, and replace with fresh water.

 Attach our WBU Dripper to your bird bath to provide a source of moving water.
 Many birds will creep down the dripper spout to take a drink.